ARCA races at Madison

-The Badger 200 is an ARCA Menards Series race held at the Madison International Speedway in Rutland, Wisconsin.
-Max Reaves is the defending race winner.
+The Atlas 200 is an ARCA Menards Series race held at the Madison International Speedway in Rutland, Wisconsin.
+Tristan McKee is the defending race winner.

 History

 The race is 200 laps (100 miles) in length.
 The race was removed from the schedule in 2020 but returned in 2025 under the "Badger 200".
+The next year, the race was sponsored by Atlas Roofing, who previously sponsored the race at Iowa.